-A. Overview of Filing Guide
+A. Overview of the Candidate Filing Guide

-There are eight major sections in this guide:
+There are six chapters within this guide:

-The Introduction section contains this overview, information about important dates and timelines for this election, and frequently asked questions about primary elections in California.
+The Introduction section contains this overview, frequently asked questions about the Candidate Filing Process, and information about important dates and timelines for this election.

-The Elective Office Information section of this guide contains information about the offices up for election in San Bernardino County, information about annual salaries and qualifications, and notices to candidates that may be helpful.
+The Elective Office Information section contains information about the offices up for election, information about annual salaries and qualifications, and notices to candidates.